 My local neighbourhood: conversations about gospel renewal to people and places with Charles Hewlett

-Lynne Taylor (Baptist Researcher, Dunedin) and Dave Tims (Urban Neighbours of Hope, Auckland) and Charles will talk about practical tools that can help us understand our neighbourhoods, and determine where God might already be at work.
+Lynne Taylor (Baptist Researcher, Dunedin) and Dave Tims (Urban Neighbours of Hope, Auckland), with Charles Hewlett talk about practical tools that can help us understand our neighbourhoods, and determine where God might already be at work.
 These are hugely important conversations for the future of Baptist faith communities.

 Webinar Presenter: Charles Hewlett has been in the role of National Leader of the Baptist Churches of New Zealand since the start of 2019.
 Of this role Charles says: “I believe my number one task is to keep the eyes of the Baptist movement on Jesus.
 We must look to him for our direction.
 He will show us what our priorities must be.
 How to treat one another.
 How to live in our neighbourhoods.
 How to lead those entrusted to us.
 It is the power of his gospel that will bring renewal and transformation.
 It is his Word that we must listen to the most.”
 Prior to this role Charles had a year as Church Coach at Greenlane Christian Centre, and before that was the Principal of Carey Baptist College.
 Charles has also been a pastor.

 Watch Charles interview eight people on church eldership in the Better Church Elders On Demand series: